Iceland travel advice

 Reykjanes Peninsula

-On March 16, 2024, a volcanic eruption occurred on the Reykjanes Peninsula in southwest Iceland.
-The Icelandic authorities have evacuated the surrounding area, including the town of Grindavík and the Blue Lagoon.
-The eruption is ongoing and has created dangerous lava flows in the immediate area.
+On November 20, 2024, a new volcanic eruption began on the Reykjanes Peninsula in Southwest Iceland, near the town of Grindavík and the Blue Lagoon.
 Further eruptions could happen at any time and without warning.

 Keflavik International Airport has not been affected by the eruptions.
 Flights to and from the airport continue to run on schedule.